MJ8393/LeetcodeSolutions/README.md

 # LeetcodeSolutions
-Solutions of Leetcode problems by student of Inha university in Tashkent
+Solutions of Leetcode problems by students of Inha university in Tashkent

 | No: | Problem | Solution |
 | --- | --- | --- |